 As anyone with good eyesight can see, Scott Adkins has an extremely muscular body, which is also well proportioned and aesthetically pleasing at the same time.
 In order to get anywhere close to the amount of muscle mass he has to get a body like that, you need to start lifting weights with ferocity and intensity.

-We present to you one of the workouts he uses in order to build muscle mass.
+Below you can see Scott Adkins workout (or one of the workouts) he uses in order to build muscle mass.
 It is an upper body/lower body split routine:

 Workout A – upper body